arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 Arrow Fx is a next generation Typed FP Effects Library that makes effectful and polymorphic programing first class in Kotlin acting as an extension to the Kotlin native suspend system.
 Complementing the Kotlin Coroutines library, Arrow Fx adds an extra layer of safety to concurrent and asynchronous programming making you well aware were effects are localized in your apps.
-It does all this by empowering polymorphic programs that can be interpreted untouched preserving the same in multiple popular frameworks such as Rx2, Reactor, etc.
+It does all this by empowering polymorphic programs that can be interpreted untouched preserving the same declaration in multiple popular frameworks such as Rx2, Reactor, etc.

-Arrow Fx offers direct style syntax and effect control without compromises and removes the syntactic burden of type parametrization while still yielding polymorphic programs that are pure, safe and referentially transparent.
+Arrow Fx offers direct style syntax and effect control without compromises and removes the syntactic burden of type parametrization while still yielding programs that are pure, safe and referentially transparent.

 Despite some of the Kotlin type system limitations like lack of Higher Kinded Types, The Kotlin language is excellent to encode typed programs with first class imperative syntax for FP.
 These programs are approachable by the broader programming community and arguably easier to encode than some solutions currently used in mainstream Kotlin and Scala FP communities.